sideeffect42/scripts/openwrt/README.growfs.md

-# resize.sh
+# growfs.sh

-The [`resize.sh`](resize.sh) scripts automatically grows the root file system to make use of all available space on the disk.
+The [`growfs.sh`](growfs.sh) scripts automatically grows the root file system to make use of all available space on the disk.

 This script is only useful on virtual machines or devices booting from SD card or hard drives/SSDs.
 On most consumer routers OpenWrt images are tailored to the flash chips installed and already make use of all of it.